Devisrisamidurai/Devops/cm87ol9yg000009jmd2yy8rhy.md

 ![](https://miro.medium.com/v2/resize:fit:1050/1*iZzPm4ehDNXy42fvTbPpCQ.jpeg align="left")

+When an order is placed on Amazon, the frontend captures the order details and sends them to the backend.
+The backend triggers a series of microservices: inventory checks stock, payment processes the transaction securely, and order management updates the order status.
+Each service communicates seamlessly, ensuring a smooth transaction and timely updates to the user.
 From this example, we can conclude that **there is a need for both**:

 1. **Isolation between the containers** to secure private information such as payment and finance applications.